 Hence, it is determined this is the most dangerous maneuver drivers can make.
 The reason is that when turning left, the vehicle enters a lane of traffic that is for other oncoming cars.
 So rather than remaining in their path, now they are blocking the travel of approaching vehicles.

-When an accident occurs involving a motorist making a left turn, the victims will have the burden of proof as they become the "plaintiff."
+When an accident occurs involving a motorist making a left turn, the victims will have the burden of proof as they become the “plaintiff.”
 Plaintiff has this duty under traffic rules and ordinary rules of negligence.
 The law says drivers must turn safely, paying attention and signaling intent to turn to other motorists.
-So they must protect others on the road they are turning onto, as well as other drivers approaching the intersection.
+So they must protect others on the road they are turning onto and other drivers approaching the intersection.

 Also, under negligence per se rules, left-turning motorists may be presumed negligent.
 So, for example, if they cross the center line while making the turn.
 So if that is when the impact happened, it is their burden to shift.

-And even if they had a signal with a green arrow, they must prove the light was green.
+And even if they had a green arrow signal, they must prove the light was green.
 The other burden would be showing that the turning arrived at the intersection well before the affected vehicles.
-Often, first in time is first in right, when determining fault in head-on collision cases.
+Often, first in time is first in the right when determining fault in head-on collision cases.
 So if you arrived early, and were signaling, for example, you are probably innocent.

 These rules apply when an intersection has a traffic signal that is not functioning correctly.
 You are making a left turn.
 You and other motorists arriving at this intersection must use extreme caution.
-And you must do so when exiting the intersection.
+And it would be best if you did so when exiting from the intersection.
 The left-turning driver will have the highest degree of duty to ensure they can make the turn safely.
 And they must yield to other vehicles.